 Plaza 24 de Septiembre

 in the center of the city).
 On Sundays there are a great many ambulatory vendors selling candied apples, ice cream, cotton candy, balloons and bubbles.
-There is also a lady who brings little toy cars for the kids to drive around (you have to rent them - pennies on the dollar for a few rides around the park).
-Other permanent sidewalk vendors sell candies, snacks and
+Other sidewalk vendors sell candies, snacks and

 (there are three public phones on the plaza corners).

-Come visit the Zona Sur, relax and see one of our more residential areas.
+Come visit the Zona Sur, relax and take some time to breathe our city in!